pznp111/combinedTracker/README.md

 # combinedTracker

-this is for tracking baseball movement, without using DL approach. <br />
+this is for tracking baseball movement, without using DL approach. tracked images are in savedImage folder <br />
 Adopting 2 methods: CSRT and find Contour.